-Wanaka is a ski and summer resort town on New Zealand’s South Island, set on Wanaka Lake, and framed by snowcapped mountains.
+Wanaka is a resort town on New Zealand’s South Island, set on Wanaka Lake and framed by snowcapped mountains.

 Table of Contents

 Top 5 Things to See and Do in Wanaka

 2. Trek Around Diamond Lake